ARM-software/ComputeLibrary/progress.md

             7. CpuGemmMatrixMultiplyKernel Requires 4*4transpose and 1w transpose
             8. src/cpu/operators/CpuScaleDotProduction.cpp: {ACL_SRC, const_cast<const ITensor*>(scaled_output.get())} causes
                     free(): invalid next size (normal) Aborted
+            9. There is difference from pytroch bert, which has at the end of embedding embeddings = self.LayerNorm(embeddings) embeddings = self.dropout(embeddings) while out inplementation does not

 Optimization: